 Next we walked over to the mechanical elephant.
 I was surprised to see a sign saying that the elephant ride was sold out.
 It was close to 1pm, and they weren’t due to close until 7pm that evening.
 When I found someone who spoke English she said they had to close early due to thunderstorms.
-Bummer!
+What a bummer!
 So we took some photos and marveled at the giant wooden elephant.
 The gracefulness in it’s movement and agility was remarkable.
 I wish we could have experienced riding it but seeing it up close was rad.

 I’m so glad I brought my wide lens for my camera because our iPhones couldn’t fit it in one frame in photos.
-Antz took this video with his iPhone X.
+Antz took this amazing video with his iPhone X.

 Liv and Antz went inside the Gallery and Liv was chosen to steer the giant Ant!

 She loved it!
 We had lunch at the restaurant on the site.
 It was just about to close so the menu was limited.
 I got the last Caesar salad they had and Antz and Liv had a chicken sandwich.

 The last thing we did was check out the smaller carousel.
 This one was similar to the large one and the creatures were interactive too.
 Absolutely enchanting.